-Construction work for the upgrade to Greystanes Public School is underway.
-The following activities are planned for the upcoming weeks (outline works).
+Construction work for the Wentworthville Public School redevelopment is underway.
+The following activities are planned for the upcoming weeks (works will be outlined).
 You can contact us directly using the details below to discuss any aspect of this work.

 3.3.5.
 Get involved